unicode-org/icu4x/ffi/diplomat/cpp/docs/source/datetime_formatter_ffi.rst

         See the `Rust documentation for format_to_write <https://unicode-org.github.io/icu4x-docs/doc/icu/datetime/struct.DateTimeFormatter.html#method.format_to_write>`__ for more information.

+    .. cpp:function:: template<typename W> diplomat::result<std::monostate, ICU4XError> format_iso_datetime_to_writeable(const ICU4XIsoDateTime& value, W& write) const

+        Formats a :cpp:class:`ICU4XIsoDateTime` to a string.

+        Will convert to this formatter's calendar first

+        See the `Rust documentation for format_to_write <https://unicode-org.github.io/icu4x-docs/doc/icu/datetime/struct.DateTimeFormatter.html#method.format_to_write>`__ for more information.

+    .. cpp:function:: diplomat::result<std::string, ICU4XError> format_iso_datetime(const ICU4XIsoDateTime& value) const

+        Formats a :cpp:class:`ICU4XIsoDateTime` to a string.

+        Will convert to this formatter's calendar first

+        See the `Rust documentation for format_to_write <https://unicode-org.github.io/icu4x-docs/doc/icu/datetime/struct.DateTimeFormatter.html#method.format_to_write>`__ for more information.

 .. cpp:class:: ICU4XGregorianDateFormatter

     An ICU4X TypedDateFormatter object capable of formatting a :cpp:class:`ICU4XGregorianDateTime` as a string, using the Gregorian Calendar.